openflighthpc/cloud-job-cost-estimator/README.md

 ### Source data and files

-The application reads Slurm job data from a provided text or csv file, with each job separated by a newline and job attributes separated by "|".
+The application reads Slurm job data from a provided text file, with each job separated by a newline and job attributes separated by "|".

 The required data in the expected format can be retrieved from Slurm using the following command, replacing the dates as desired: